-One of the ways to handle text strings in C++ is through the so-called null-terminated strings.
+One of the ways to handle strings in C++ is through what are called null-terminated strings.

-is a more powerful, convenient, safe (and generally safer) alternative.
+is a more powerful, convenient, safe (and typically safer) alternative.

 Whenever possible, we should prefer std::string